olegario96/pyusuggest/README.md

 ## Introduction

-This package implements a simple class to integrate with amazing [Ubersuggest tool](https://neilpatel.com/ ubersuggest/).
-But what is the UBersuggest tool anyway?
+This package implements a simple class to integrate with amazing [Ubersuggest tool](https://neilpatel.com/ubersuggest/).
+But what is the Ubersuggest tool anyway?
 It's a powerfull engine that can give statistics about keywords choosed by the user, taking as params the locale and the target of the search (i.e. web, YouTube, images).
 Unfortanelly, this tool doesn't have a native API, so I decide to contribute.
-Home made
+Home made.

 ## Index
 * [Installation](#installation)